About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- First Degree of a United Kingdom Higher education institution or equivalent, passed at 2.2 or above.
-In exceptional circumstances a third class degree may be accepted.
+- Degree from a United Kingdom Higher education institution or equivalent, passed at 2.2 or above.
+In exceptional circumstances, we may accept candidates with 3rd class degrees when they demonstrates the subject knowledge and personal qualities required to start a teacher training course.
 This is at the discretion of the provider and placement school.
 In this case only QTS without PGCE will be available.

-- English, Maths and Science GCSE grade 4 or above or the equivalent
+- English, Maths and Science GCSE grade C/4 or above or the equivalent

 - Ability to work on own initiative and manage own work load